Fox News' new, O'Reilly-free lineup debuts to O'Reilly-level ratings

 Allegations of harassment by O'Reilly -- which he has denied -- have also renewed questions about Fox's workplace culture.

 On Tuesday, right before the ratings came out, the network's human resources chief circulated another memo about sensitivity training.
+It was sent to freelancers and contributors.

 "All Fox News Channel employees, contributors, and freelancers are required to go through a one-time, one-hour sensitivity training session," the memo said, urging staffers to sign up.
 "It is critical that everyone attends to ensure that we maintain a professional workplace."